1 Make Sure Your Blog Post Title is Catchy

 Get your free complete guide & checklist on How to Write, Optimize and Promote Blog Posts

-This is your ultimate guide on How to Write Perfect Blog Posts, Optimize your Posts for SEO and Promote Your Posts for Top Performance.
-A free down-loadable checklist will help you to cross-check you have not forgotten anything before & after hitting the publish button.
+This is your free downloadable ultimate guide on How to Write Perfect Blog Posts, Optimize your Posts for SEO and Promote Your Posts for Top Performance.
+The included checklist will help you to cross-check you have not forgotten anything before & after hitting the publish button.

-Things to Check on your Blog Post Before you Hit the Publish Button
+12 Things to do Before & After You Hit the Publish Button for Blog Post

 - Strong Adjectives like Effortless, Fun, Incredible, Essential, Killer, Painstaking

-- Freebies: A Free Checklist, Whitepaper, Step-by-Step guide, Infographice, Template is always tempting
+- Freebies: A Free Checklist, Whitepaper, Step-by-Step guide, Infographic, Template is always tempting

 - Arguments: Dos and Don’ts, Pros and Cons